Johnny Papalia: The "Godfather" of Hamilton

 Papalia became more cautious in his last years as he greatly feared returning to prison.
-Papalia refused to break his parole conditions that he was not leave to Hamilton.
-Despite his fondness for Chinese food, Papalia refused to go to Lee's Garden, his favourite Chinese restaurant, which was located just outside outside of Hamilton in Burlington, instead patiently waiting in his car for someone to pick up the food he ordered.
-Papalia always had his meetings with his men on the street, talked vaguely in words that were always open to interpretation while engaging in hand gestures to convey his real meaning.
-The police placed bugs on the parking meters on Railroad Street, hoping to catch Papalia say something incriminating as he held his meetings while walking up and down the street.
+Papalia refused to break his parole conditions that he was not to leave Hamilton.
+Despite his fondness for Chinese food, Papalia refused to go to Lee's Garden, his favourite Chinese restaurant, which was located just outside of Hamilton in Burlington, instead patiently waiting in his car for someone to pick up the food he ordered.
+Papalia always had his meetings with his men on the street, talking vaguely in words that were always open to interpretation while engaging in hand gestures to convey his real meaning.
+The police placed bugs on the parking meters on Railroad Street, hoping to catch Papalia saying something incriminating as he held his meetings while walking up and down the street.
 Sandelli stated, "You can't infiltrate Johnny Papalia.
 It would take you forever to infiltrate somebody like that to the extent that you would be a personal trust to him, that he would take you as one of his boys to tell you to do things for him.
 It wasn't for a lack of trying, he was just too smart.
 I tell you, this guy was like a fox."

-Several times, the police were able to pressure criminals to wear wires while visiting Papalia at his office on Railroad Street, but he never said anything that would had allowed the police to lay charges.
+Several times, the police were able to pressure criminals to wear wires while visiting Papalia at his office on Railroad Street, but he never said anything that would have allowed the police to lay charges.
 One criminal who wore a wire at a meeting with Papalia later stated in an interview with Humphreys:, "It would have been a horrendous situation if he had found the wire.
 To John, it would have been the fact that he was taken for a fool, which he couldn't handle; that he had trusted somebody that he couldn't.
 No question, I would have had to move.
 John would have had me hit.
 Killed.
 It would be such an insult to him that he put me in confidence, that he let me know what he was trying to do.
 He would looked like a complete fool.
 To save face he would had to order a hit on me, he would had no choice."
 Papalia greatly resented the police surveillance, and was once overheard by a police bug complaining about the "lady Mountie" who had been assigned to follow him, saying, "What's the world coming to?
 I don't mind these cops following me, but when I have bits and piece of me out and there are girls following me, there is no honor in that."